-This includes those who are teaching, training, instructing, supervising, giving advice or guidance on wellbeing or caring for children or driving a vehicle solely for children on behalf of a club or football organisation.
+This includes those whose roles involve teaching, training, instructing, supervising, giving advice or guidance on wellbeing or caring for children or driving a vehicle solely for children on behalf of a club or football organisation.

-In order to have a check, your involvement needs to be frequent.
-This is usually described as once a week or more, four days or more in one month or overnight although occasionally people with lower levels of contact may still need one.
+Frequently or intensively are usually described as once a week or more, four days or more in one 30 day period or overnight although occasionally people with lower levels of contact may still need one.